1979 Machchhu dam failure

-The Machchhu dam failure or Morbi disaster is a dam-related flood disaster which occurred on 11 August 1979.
+The Machchhu dam failure or Morbi disaster is a dam-related flood disaster which occurred on 11 August, 1979.
 The Machchu-2 dam, situated on the Machchhu River, failed, sending a wall of water through the town of Morbi (now in the Morbi district) of Gujarat, India.
-Estimates of the number of people killed vary greatly ranging from 1,800 to 25,000 people.
+Estimates of the number of people killed vary greatly, ranging from 1,800 to 25,000 people.

 The Machchu II dam

-The first dam on the Machchhu river, named Machchhu I, was built in 1959, having a catchment area of 730 km2.
-The Machchhu II dam was constructed downstream of Machchhu I in 1972, and has a catchment area of 1929 km2.
+The first dam on the Machchhu river, named Machchhu I, was built in 1959 and had a catchment area of 730 km2.
+The Machchhu II dam, an earthfill dam, was constructed in 1972, downstream of Machchhu I, and had a catchment area of 1929 km2.

-It was an earthfill dam.
-The dam was meant to serve an irrigation scheme.
-Considering the long history of drought in Saurashtra region, the primary consideration at the time of design was water supply, not flood control.
-It consisted of a masonry spillway of 206 m consisting 18 sluice gates across the river section and long earthen embankments on both sides.
+The dam was meant to serve as an irrigation scheme: considering the long history of drought in Saurashtra region, the primary consideration at the time of design was water supply, not flood control.
+It consisted of a masonry spillway of 206 m, with 18 sluice gates across the river section, and long earthen embankments on both sides.
 The spillway capacity provided for 5663 m3/s.
-The embankments were of 2345 m and 1399 m of length on left and right side respectively.
-The embankments had a 6.1 m top width, with upstream and downstream slopes 1:3 (V:H) and 1:2 respectively; and a clay core extending through alluvium to bedrock.
-The upstream face consisted of 61 cm small gravel and a 61 cm hand packed rip-rap.
+The embankments were 2345 m in length on the right and 1399 m in length on the right.
+The embankments had a top width of 6.1 m, upstream and downstream slopes with a ratio of 1:3 (V:H) and 1:2 respectively, and a clay core extending through alluvium to bedrock.
+The upstream face consisted of 61 cm of small gravel and 61 cm of hand packed rip-rap.
 The dam stood 22.6 m above the river bed and its overflow section was 164.5 m long.
 The reservoir had a storage capacity of 101020 dam3.